isomerpages/moe-acspri/_our-programmes/Aesthetics (Art & Music).md

 setting that the performers feel more at ease to express themselves.</p>
 <p>Art-Science Corner</p>
 <p>The Art-Science Corner is a dynamic space that bridges the worlds of art
-and science, showcasing creative works centered on sustainability and environmental awareness.
+and science, showcasing creative works centred on sustainability and environmental awareness.
 This space encourages cross-disciplinary collaboration, sparking meaningful dialogue about sustainability through innovative artistic expression.</p>
 <h4><strong>Events</strong></h4>